KalimeroMK/RssFeed/README.md

 * `spatie_media_type`: Defines the media collection type when using Spatie Media Library.
 * `spatie_disk`: Specifies which Laravel storage disk to use.
 * `spatie_enabled`: Set to `true` if you want to store images using Spatie Media Library.
+* `default_selector`: The default selector to use when extracting the full content of an RSS feed item.

 ## Usage